wdi-sg/ruby-oop-cards/README.md

 1. show the score to the player

 ### Hints:
+Use `gets.chomp` to get input from the user.
 Use a while loop for each turn of the game.
 Look in the `solution/play.rb` if you're not sure how to write the game loop Look in the solution class files if you forget the syntax of ruby classes